José Mujica

+Mujica's administration implemented a range of progressive policies, including the decriminalization of abortion, the legalization of marijuana consumption and the legalization of same-sex marriage.
+Additional measures strengthened the country's trade unions and significantly bolstered minimum wages.

-He has been described as "the world's humblest head of state" due to his austere lifestyle and his donation of around 90 percent of his $12,000 monthly salary to charities that benefit poor people and small entrepreneurs.
-An outspoken critic of capitalism's focus on stockpiling material possessions which do not contribute to human happiness, Mujica is often seen riding his 60-year-old bicycle.
-The Times Higher Education called him the "philosopher president" in 2015, a play on words of Plato's conception of the philosopher king.
+While in office, Mujica was described as being "the world's poorest president" due to his austere lifestyle and his donation of around 90 percent of his US$12,000 monthly salary to charities that support low-income individuals and small entrepreneurs.
+He was an outspoken critic of capitalism's focus on stockpiling material possessions which do not contribute to human happiness.